 Keri Dame (Ikonomou Lab)

-Keri is a second year GPGG PhD student with the Ikonomou laboratory in the Pulmonary Center / Center for Regenerative Medicine (CReM).
+Keri is a third-year GPGG PhD student with the Ikonomou laboratory in the Pulmonary Center / Center for Regenerative Medicine (CReM).
 Her main research revolves around lung development – in vivo processes as well as in vitro specification of lung progenitors from mouse stem cells using directed differentiation.

 Carly Garrison (Spira Lab)